Dodge Charger (2024)

-The eighth-generation Dodge Charger is a full-size car manufactured by Stellantis North America under the Dodge marque.
-It was released in December 2024 as the Charger Daytona EV, and will release in December 2025 with the gasoline-powered Sixpack.
+The eighth-generation Dodge Charger is a battery electric and internal combustion engine full-size car manufactured by Stellantis North America under the Dodge marque, initially with the electric Charger Daytona in December 2024, and gasoline Charger Sixpack in December 2025.

-The eighth-generation Charger is available in three-door and five-door body styles, with the former acting as a replacement to the third-generation Challenger.
+The eighth-generation Charger is available in two-door and four-door liftback body styles, with the former acting as a replacement to the third-generation Challenger.